mmswi/adonisgram/README.md

    1. For SMTP settings/Integrations, use Nodemailer
    1. The sent emails from the platform to whatever email you want will be received in the mailtrap inbox (https://mailtrap.io/inboxes/)

-Shout out to Bitfumes for this tutorial: https://www.youtube.com/watch?v=VNwhqiu_oRk&ab_channel=Bitfumes
+For Social authentication, create a google client id and client secret; Use this tutorial: https://developers.google.com/identity/sign-in/web/sign-in